-- Inbound toll-free and emergency calls (911) are supported but were not tested as part of the compliance test. - T.38 Fax not supported.
+- Inbound toll-free international and emergency calls (911) are supported but were not tested as part of the compliance test. - Operator services (0) and operator assisted calls (0 + 10 digits) were not supported in the Frontier Communications test environment. - T.38 Fax is not supported. - Network Call Redirection using the SIP REFER method or a 302 response.